MasoniteFramework/docs/features/routing.md

         #..
 ```

-> Note: The compile methods need to happen before the routes are loaded in this method.
+> Note: The compile methods need to happen before the routes are loaded in this method so make sure it is at the top.
 You may also put it in any method that appears before the `register_routes()` method.

 # Route Groups